sarah-alameddine/BookClubBookGenerator/README.md

 #  <img src="./src/assets/images/logo.png" width="40" /> Booklings Book Generator

-A web application for managing and generating reading lists for my book club.
+A web application for managing reading lists and generating next read for my book club.

 Users can search books using the Google Books API, add them to their collection, and track read/unread status.